Matt LaFleur: 2020 season

 The Packers began the 2020 season by winning all four games prior to an early Week 5 bye.
 After a 5–1 start to the season, the Packers dropped a home game 22–28 to the Minnesota Vikings, the team's first loss in the division under LaFleur.
 Despite this, the Packers continued playing well, and LaFleur clinched his second consecutive NFC North title and playoff berth in Week 14 with a 31–24 victory against the Detroit Lions.
-With a 35–16 win over the Chicago Bears in Week 17, Green Bay clinched the NFC's number one seed and home-field advantage throughout the playoffs for the first time since the 2011 season.
+With a 35–16 win over the Chicago Bears in Week 17, Green Bay clinched the NFC's 1st seed and homefield advantage throughout the playoffs for the first time since the 2011 season.
 The Packers also closed the season out on a six-game winning streak, and LaFleur extended his win–loss record in December games to 9–0.

-LaFleur finished with a 26–6 record in his first two seasons as coach, tied for the second-best start for a coach since the 1970 merger (only George Seifert, at 28–4, has a better record).
+LaFleur finished with a 26–6 record in his first two seasons as head coach, tied for the second-best start for a head coach since the 1970 merger (only George Seifert, at 28–4, has a better record).
 His team finished as the league's number one offense, scoring 509 points over the course of the season, and with quarterback Aaron Rodgers throwing for a Packers franchise-record 48 touchdowns.

-In the playoffs, LaFleur and the Packers hosted the Los Angeles Rams, who had the league's number one scoring defense and were led by one of LaFleur's former bosses, Rams coach Sean McVay.
-The Packers defeated the Rams, 32–18, to host the NFC Championship Game for the first time since 2007, where they lost to the eventual Super Bowl champion Tampa Bay Buccaneers, 31–26.
-LaFleur was criticized for his decision to kick a field goal down 31–23 instead of trying to tie the game with a touchdown and two-point conversion under league MVP Aaron Rodgers.
+In the playoffs, LaFleur and the Packers hosted the Los Angeles Rams, who had the league's number one scoring defense and were led by one of LaFleur's former bosses, Rams head coach Sean McVay.
+The Packers defeated the Rams, 32–18, to host the NFC Championship Game for the first time since 2007.
+In the NFC Championship they lost to the eventual Super Bowl champion, the Tampa Bay Buccaneers, 31–26.
+LaFleur opted to kick a field goal in the fourth quarter on 4th and goal while down 31–23 instead of trying to tie the game with a touchdown and two-point conversion under league MVP Aaron Rodgers.